Configure a usage dashboard for Ask Sigma

 3. In the side panel, select AI Settings.

-2. In the Connection field, select a connection that has write access to input tables.
+2. In the AI usage configuration section, in the Connection field, select a connection that has write access configured.

-If you see the error "Cannot manage views on given scope with the following error: SQL access control error: Insufficient privileges to operate on schema 'your_schema_name' ", it means that the schema (Snowflake or Databricks) or dataset (BigQuery) you entered is not configured correctly to allow write access.
-See Configure a destination in your warehouse to store Ask Sigma usage data and ensure your writable destination in your data platform is configured correctly.
+If you see an error "Cannot manage views on given scope with the following error: SQL access control error: Insufficient privileges to operate on schema 'your_schema_name'", the schema or dataset that you entered does not allow write access.
+Ensure that the writable destination in your data platform is configured correctly.